sandipsahoo2k2/my/articles/engineering/ds/max_sum.md

 So we definitely have to find the number of all possible subarrays right ?

 Let's first write the program to find all possible subarrays for a given array.
-It's exactly similar to all possible substring for a given string, So how will we do it ?
+**_It's very similar to all possible substring for a given string, So how will we write all substring ?_**

 * Use substring() method which is like given two index it returns the substring from location 1st to the last index(excluded).
 * Use a simple for loops to find all possible substring